 How Changing DNS Servers Can Help Bypass Censorship

-Here's how changing your DNS servers can assist:
+Here's how changing your DNS servers can help:

-Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can help you circumvent the restrictions put in place by your school.
+Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can help you circumvent the restrictions imposed by your school.

 There is a big list of DNS servers here: https://public-dns.info/